Automation of traffic:

 Dr Dale Andrea, Victorian Department of Transport

-Dr Dale Andrea as the Chief Information Officer, Transport Services at DoT, helps create transport solutions with customers that deliver better journeys and productivity to the state.
+Dr Dale Andrea as the Chief of Transport and Digital Technology at DoT, helps create transport solutions with customers that deliver better journeys and productivity to the state.
 Dale is a Director on the Board of ITS Australia and the Australian Integrated Multimodal EcoSystem (AIMES), connecting with industry professionals across the globe on the technological disruption occurring in transport.

 Dale’s job is to design and enhance customer facing and operational transport technologies; his passion is creating inclusive and inspirational workplaces that empower people and activate exceptional talent.
 Dale’s career has spanned academia, R&D, policy development, corporate strategy and international consulting.
 Dale uses these experiences and insights to guide around 200 ICT professionals deliver technology and digital services that move people.